 Which Roofing Materials Stand Up Best to Damage?

 Since the idea behind putting a roof on a house is added protection from the elements, all materials involved should be of equal resilience.
-In reality, the materials aren’t created equal.
+In reality, most roofing contractors know all the materials aren’t created equal.
 The forces most likely to do damage to a roof around the Toledo OH area include wind, moisture, and hail.
 With different materials possessing different levels of durability, a general rule of thumb is that stronger roofing will cost more.
 The good news is that the added expense pays for itself over the long run.
 To get an idea of a particular method’s damage-resistance, here’s a list of the more common roof coverings.

 As the cheapest method of covering a roof, asphalt shingles are used on more residential homes than all the other alternatives combined.
 They also stand out as fairly vulnerable protection.
 Their felt base is often too inflexible in very strong winds and can tear.
 Also, even relatively small hailstones can damage typical asphalt shingles by knocking off the granules coating the surface.
 These granules act as protection for the asphalt below against harsh sunlight.
 With this protective layer removed, the asphalt dries and cracks in the sun.
 With the weather Toledo OH normally experiences, these shingles still do a pretty adequate job for the price.
 The good news is that modified asphalt shingles are available that are only about 20% more expensive, yet they’re highly resistant to hail and easily bend in high winds instead of tearing.